abhishekakotiya/real-time-text-stream-querying-and-top-K-analysis/README.md

 * Calculated the Top K Heavy hitters using the sketch from the stream.
 * Printed the Heavy hitters periodically

-**Note**: To run this code, add your own access tokens and keys from your Twitter Developer Account in the empty strings in the **twitter-source-json.json** config file.
+**Note**: To run this code, add your own access tokens and keys from your twitter developer account in the empty strings in the **twitter-source-json.json** config file.

 For information related to Elasticsearch querying and implementation, refer ElasticsearchDocumentation.pdf